das-developers/das2D/README.md

 Initial dlang das2 client module

 This module is not ready for prime time having no dub integration or other primary dlang ecosystem features.
-It is however in used for production code at U. Iowa.
+It is however used in production code at U. Iowa in support of the Cassini mission and the Long Wave Array (LWA-1) radio astronomy station.